prydonius/common-chart/docs/index.md

 defines the ports that this service will listen on.
 Most of the time, `selector` is computed for you.
 But you can replace it or add to it.

-The output of running the above values through the earlier template is:
+The output of the example above is:

 ```yaml
 apiVersion: v1